timothyhull/breadpool-self-eval/docs/game_video_clips.md

 ## Overview

-Below are links to some of my recent officiating experiences for various game situations that I believe highlight why I will perform at a high level as a WFTDA Championship official:
+Below are links to some of my recent officiating experiences that I believe highlight my performances in a variety of roles and situations:

 ---